bugparty/AI-Subtitle-Translator/README.md

-# 🎬 Japanese Subtitle Translator (AV-aware GPT Subtitle Translation)
+# 🎬 AI-Powered Subtitle Translator (AV-Aware, Multi-Language Support)

-This project uses OpenAI/Gemini models to batch translate Japanese `.srt` subtitle files into natural and fluent Simplified Chinese or English subtitles.
+This project uses OpenAI/Gemini models to batch translate subtitle files from any language into natural and fluent Simplified Chinese or English subtitles.
 It **automatically detects AV (adult video) style subtitles** and dynamically switches to the appropriate translation style.

 ---